MercuryTechnologies/alloglot/README.md

    * If `true`, Alloglot will automatically reveal the activation command's output channel.
    */
   revealActivateCommandOutput?: boolean

   /**
-   * A shell command to run on deactivation.
-   */
-  deactivateCommand?: string

-  /**
    * An array of per-language configurations.